phzehetn/hg_toy_calorimeter/README.md

 https://hub.docker.com/r/shahrukhqasim2/g4calo.
 The repository has to be manually compiled within the container.
 A container with a prebuilt package is coming soon.

-The singularity .def and Dockerfile are both available in `containers/` directory if the container needs to be built.
+The singularity `.def` and `Dockerfile` are both available in `containers/` directory if the container needs to be built.

 ```
 singularity pull docker://shahrukhqasim2/g4calo:latest
 ```
-A `.sif` file must have been created in the current directory.
+This step can take many hours to complete.
+As the result, a `.sif` file will be created in the current directory.
 Login to the `.sif` container:
 ```
 singularity shell g4calo_latest.sif
 ```